 Physicians with Heart: Dr. Robert Whitehill

 When Robert Whitehill, MD, was in medical school, he intended to go into his third-year rotations, where physicians typically choose their specialties, with a totally open mind.
-However, his first rotation was in pediatric cardiac service, and on his very first day, he watched a doctor close an ASD.
+However, his first rotation was in pediatric cardiac service, and on his very first day, he watched a doctor close an Atrial Septal Defect (ASD).

-Dr. Whitehill is now an electrophysiologist in the Children’s Healthcare of Atlanta’s Arrhythmia Program.
+Dr. Whitehill is now the Director of the Children’s Healthcare of Atlanta Heart Center’s Arrhythmia Program.
 Electrophysiology is a highly specialized field of study within cardiology that deals with pediatric heart rhythm disorders and the electric system of the heart.
 He focuses on inherited heart disease and device implantation.

 “During my fellowship, I had a couple of patients who were previously healthy and experienced cardiac arrest due to certain arrhythmias,” Dr. Whitehill said.
 “We were able to fix the problems, and they went on to live healthy lives.
 It was wildly satisfying and exciting to me that you could make that kind of a difference with electrophysiology.
 I love the complexity of the medicine, and all the different things you get to do every day.”